eeeschwartz/ducktail/README.md

 Roadmap
 ------

-* Incorporate highline for option parsing
+* Incorporate OptionParser for executable
 * Convert tty color escape codes to css
 * Use same port to serve client.html and manage websocket